Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Technical debt interest payments

 Every organization has its own specific sources of wasted time.
 What can you find in your organizaton?
-First in this series Go to top Top Next issue: Toward More Engaging Virtual Meetings: I Next Issue
+How We Waste Time: I First issue in this series Go to top Top Next issue: Toward More Engaging Virtual Meetings: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!